Accessing support from NHS Herefordshire and Worcestershire Talking Therapies

 The following treatment options are available:

-With Guided self-help you will received weekly or fortnightly telephone calls with one of our practitioners who will support you to make changes in areas that will help you to feel better.
+• Guided self-help — With Guided self-help you will received weekly or fortnightly telephone calls with one of our practitioners who will support you to make changes in areas that will help you to feel better.
 These calls last approximately 30mins, and there is an expectation to do some work to move towards your goals between the sessions.
-The waiting list for guided self-help is around 8-12 weeks depending on which county you live.

 What can I do while I am waiting?